hackforla/writeforall/assets/text/undebate-video-onboarding.md

 ## Project Video Script (WIP - Feel free to modify)

-Hi, my name is [NAME], and I'm a [ROLE] on equity language.
+Hi, my name is [NAME], and I'm a [ROLE] on Write for Everyone.

-Equity language is working to create a tool that can scrape website text, flag instances of non-inclusive language, and provide education in order to create a more inclusive web.
+Write for Everyone is working to create a tool that can search website text, flag instances of non-inclusive language, and provide education in order to create a more inclusive web.

 Our goal is to help make content on the web more inclusive towards all genders, LGBTQ+ people, and more.

-Think about equity language as making a Grammarly for inclusive language.
+Think about Write for Everyone as making a Grammarly for inclusive language.

 Here are 3 examples: